VertigoRay/LTEC5210.ray.pillers.us/_posts/2018-06-07-getting-started-instructional-design.md

 So, while I was trying very hard to think of how to make a perfect article, I should have just started writing.
 Today, I did exactly that.
 I didn't know the direction I would go when I started, but I just started putting words on ~paper~ screen.
-Luckily, I remembered the words of a wise Jedi, "Do.Or do not.
-There is no try."
+Luckily, I remembered the words of a wise Jedi, “Do.
+Or do not.
+There is no try.”
 Otherwise, I'd probably still just be thinking about what to type.

 # References